 Richard is a bright young man, comfortable handing new situations and adapting.
 He even picked up two difficult languages – German and Korean.
 He is also physically fit, with a black-belt in karate and hobbies in travel, hiking, and camping.

-In April 2018, Richard proudly stepped up to carry on the family legacy, joining up with the US Army in April 2018.
+In April 2018, Richard proudly stepped up to carry on the family legacy, joining up with the US Army.
 He wanted to work towards a college degree and saw this as a solid opportunity.
 By 2020, Richard was a private assigned to D Battery in the 1-43rd Air Defense Artillery Regiment, 11th Air Defense Artillery Brigade under the 32nd Army Air Missile Defense Command.
 He was stationed at Fort Bliss, a US Army Base in El Paso, Texas.

-Then suddenly a little into his second year, something seemed to happen that changed his situation.
-He began to have problems with the leadership above him and expressed an interest in getting out of the army.
-He found himself disciplined and under severe punishments and was concerned about his future (see the discussion regarding his Article 15 below).
+Then suddenly a little into his second year, something seemed to happen to change the situation.
+He began to have problems with the leadership above him and expressed an interest in leaving the army.
+He found himself disciplined and was concerned about his future (see the discussion regarding his Article 15 below).
 He was clearly under substantial stress and unhappy, but agreed to just wait it out.

-Everything changed on Thursday in July, when Richard was supposedly noted leaving his barracks at the Fort.
+Everything changed one Thursday in July, when Richard was supposedly observed leaving his barracks.
 He was apparently dressed in regular clothes (cargo pants, t-shirt, hoodie, and running shoes) instead of his military gear, meaning he was not headed for work.
-Where he went from there, whether or not he ever left the base, what happened while he was gone – these are the questions that have never been answers.
-The following day, Richard failed to report to work on time and was immediately declared AWOL (absent without leave).
-Labeled a ‘deserter’, he was written off and the military moved on.
+Where he went, whether or not he left the base, what happened while he was gone – these are the questions that have never been answered.
+The following day, Richard failed to report to work on time and was immediately labeled a ‘deserter.’
+The military moved on.

 Richard has not been seen since and many wonder if more questionable circumstances were in play.